Page 29

 GPT

-This page is a damaged but resonant lyric about drunkenness, wit, bridges, silver, gold, and songs that exist without sound.
+This page is a damaged but resonant lyric about friendship, drunkenness, wit, Nenis Nin, bridges, silver, gold, and songs that exist without sound.

 The page survives through its oppositions: silver and gold, clean and wild, song and silence.
-Even in partial form, it feels musically self-aware.
+The scan-clear corrections sharpen the named and bodily details, but the handwritten layer still resists final reading.

 Claude